Skip to main content

 The CoramBAAF Form IA 2021 (UK-wide) can be downloaded here.

-CVAA has also produced a briefing about the interagency fee in cases where children have been placed with families for over 12 months without an Adoption Order being made.
+CVAA produced a briefing in 2022 about the interagency fee in cases where children have been placed with families for over 12 months without an Adoption Order being made.
 The briefing summarises a survey of our members and explains how the fee is used by VAAs and why it is important.